inscite/python-cpbd/README.rst

     In [1]: import cpbd

-    In [2]: from scipy.misc import imread
+    In [2]: from imageio import imread

     In [3]: input_image = imread('/tmp/LIVE_Images_GBlur/img4.bmp', mode='L')